UHCToken/uhx-api/README.md

 * A simple OAUTH 2.0 token service allowing a "Log in with UhX" function
 * The ability to query, read, and post transactions to the UhX user wallets
-* The ability to acquire UhX tokens with a third party credit card processor
+* The ability to acquire UhX tokens with a third party e-check processor

 ## Getting Started